 Preparing for mediation requires an approach vastly different from the path an advocate takes when preparing for a deposition or trial.
 At the same time, mediation advocates can maximize the potential for successful outcomes by employing the same level of dedication and professionalism as when preparing for trial.

 Ben Picker has an active ADR practice, serving both as a mediator and arbitrator in business disputes and as a trainer in mediation and negotiations.
-For the past 10 years, he chaired the firm's 13-lawyer ADR Practice Group.
+He has successfully resolved several hundred domestic and international commercial disputes with a cumulative value of several billion dollars.

-Mr. Picker is a member of the Panel of Distinguished Neutrals and the Employment Panel of the CPR International Institute for Conflict Prevention & Resolution; a member of the Commercial Mediation, Arbitration and National Class Action Panels of the American Arbitration Association; and a fellow of both the American College of Civil Trial Mediators and the International Academy of Mediators.
-He is the author of Mediation Practice Guide - A Handbook for Resolving Business Disputes (Second Edition) published in 2003 by the American Bar Association Section on Dispute Resolution, and has written numerous book chapters and articles on mediation and arbitration.
+Mr. Picker is a member of the National Panel of Distinguished Neutrals of the International Institute for Conflict Prevention & Resolution (CPR); a member of the Commercial Mediation, Arbitration, International and National Class Action Panels of the American Arbitration Association; a fellow of both the American College of Civil Trial Mediators and the International Academy of Mediators and is certified by the International Mediation Institute.
+He is the author of Mediation Practice Guide – A Handbook for Resolving Business Disputes (Second Edition) published by the American Bar Association Section on Dispute Resolution, and has written numerous book chapters and articles on mediation and arbitration.
+Mr. Picker has lectured widely on ADR related topics at law schools, business schools, and organizations such as the American Bar Association, the American Arbitration Association, CEDR and CPR.